dhis2/dhis2-docs/src/developer/web-api/metadata-gist.md

 all text filters are supported.

 Operators have multiple aliases to be backwards compatible with the standard metadata API.
-For the gist API any like is always case-insensitive.
+For the gist API any like is always case-sensitive.

 For example, to only list organisations on second level use